-Thinking first of weekdays, that is Monday to Friday, how much time on an average day do/does (you/child's name) spend watching TV or another type of screen such as a computer, game boy, or video game?
+Thinking first of weekdays, that is Monday to Friday, how much time on an average day do/does (you/child's name) spend sitting watching TV or another type of screen such as a computer, games console or handheld gaming device?
 Please do not include any time spent in front of a screen while at nursery or school.